Where Do Turkeys Go on Windy Days? Best Spots & Calling Tips

 Turkeys go to fields in the heavy wind because they don’t like to be blown away.
 Farmers know this, so they put the turkeys in open areas on windy days.
 Otherwise, the turkeys would try to fly out and get lost.

-So, where do turkeys go on windy days?
+So, where do turkeys go when it’s windy?
 When it’s cold, turkeys go to the woods to find food and shelter.
 They’ll also roost in trees overnight to stay warm.
 They’ll come down from the trees in the morning to forage for food.

 If you’re hunting on a cold day, dress warmly and use a ground blind or turkey decoy to help you stay hidden.